 Safely Handling Isopropyl Alcohol

-Although isopropyl alcohol is generally considered safe if handled properly, it is a flammable solvent, so precautions need to be taken to prevent a dangerous situation.
+Although isopropyl alcohol is generally considered safe if handled properly, it is a flammable solvent, so precautions need to be taken to prevent a dangerous situation from developing.

 - Ventilation - the work area must be adequately ventilated to prevent an accumulation of vapors, which could combust.
 Ventilation should be explosion-proof.

-- Personal protection equipment - isopropyl alcohol has a tendency to defatten the skin, which means it draws out the protective oils from the skin and could lead to dermatitis.
+- Personal protection equipment - isopropyl alcohol has a tendency to defatten the skin, which means it draws out the protective oils from the skin and can lead to dermatitis if improperly handled.
 Gloves made of nitrile or other solvent-resistant materials should be worn.
-Glasses or even a face shield should be worn if the user is spraying or splashing could occur.
+Glasses or even a face shield should be worn if the user is spraying an IPA product, or if splashing could occur.
 Respirators can be used if ventilation is not adequate enough to avoid breathing in a high concentration of vapors.

 - Disposal - isopropyl alcohol needs to be disposed of as a hazardous liquid according to state and local requirements.
 It certainly cannot be flushed down the drain, and additional disposal requirements may need to be followed depending on the soils dissolved in the waste material.